swt30/thesis/chapters/02-eos/02-eos.md

   \end{equation}
   links three state variables: pressure $P$, density $ρ$ and temperature $T$.
 The material's properties are encoded by the specific ideal gas constant $R$, defined as the ratio $\bar R/M$ where $\bar R$ is the universal gas constant ($\bar R = 8.314\,$J$⋅$mol$^{-1}⋅$K$^{-1}$) and $M$ is the molar mass of the material.
 } but others exist too: for example, there exist cubic equations of state which can partially account for the liquid--vapour transition, and the behaviour of solids when heated is often parameterised by including the material's thermal expansivity in its equation of state.
-The ideal gas is one of the simplest possible equations of state; the complexity of the equation of state can be increased indefinitely.
+The ideal gas law is one of the simplest possible equations of state, and the complexity of the equation of state can be increased indefinitely.

 Above, I used the word "universal" to describe equations of state, but in reality there is no such thing.
 No equation of state accurately captures the behaviour of any material in all situations.